chinamike65/hugo-tuolesi/content/book4/book4en.md

 The predestined relationship of death is not the same for all living beings.

-Some are caused by the exhaustion of life, some are caused by the exhaustion of blessings, and some are caused by obstacles.
+Some are caused by the exhaustion of life, some are caused by the exhaustion of merit, and some are caused by obstacles.

 There are many causes of human death, including death from illness, death due to disasters, death due to demonic obstacles, and so on.